 What are the top things to do in Chail, Himachal Pradesh?
 Offbeat tourist places in the hill station in India include a palace, temple, river, and heritage park.
 Nearby Solan is a must visit for mushroom lovers!
 Read on to know more.

-I’m not particularly religious but even I cannot deny the spiritual lure of some shrines that reverberate with the presence of something otherworldly.
-It was all thanks to Club Mahindra Kandaghat that I ended up at one such refuge – Mohan Shakti Heritage Park.
+We’re not particularly religious but even we cannot deny the spiritual lure of some shrines that reverberate with the presence of something otherworldly.
+It was all thanks to Club Mahindra Kandaghat that we ended up at one such refuge – Mohan Shakti Heritage Park.
 Giving the popular Shimla a miss, we devoted ourselves to unravelling the secrets of lesser known Chail and Solan over a nippy November weekend.

 Kali Ka Tibba